 If you’re looking to practice psychology — whether that’s neuropsychology, clinical psychology, developmental psychology or another specialty — then graduate school is in your future.
-Visit our Career Development Center’s Graduate School page for general information on how to apply, where to go and how to pay for it.
+Visit our Boerigter Center for Calling and Career’s graduate school page for general information on how to apply, where to go and how to pay for it.

 If you’re interested in pursuing grad school, but not in becoming a practicing psychologist, you can work toward a master’s degree, whether it’s in social work (MSW), school psychology or sports psychology.
 Psychology graduates can pursue advanced degrees in industrial and organizational psychology, applying their skills to improving workplace design, job satisfaction and leadership.

 For psychologists, there are two different paths for pursuing your doctorate:

 A Ph.D. is ideal for training psychologists who not only understand research and apply it, but also conduct it.
 Many programs for Ph.D.s combine the scientist and practitioner model.
 If you are interested in research or teaching at the university level, the Ph.D. provides you more opportunities.